amotivv/limitless-memory-box/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Please open an issue to discuss proposed changes or submit a pull request.

 ### Development Setup